Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 he went around.
 People spectating closer said that he was waving to the crowd of people watching while doing the power slide.
 In the morning run, he was talking on the phone with his teammates in the stands as he was driving around the track.
-I was great fun to hear his conversations/interviews and watch him drive.
+It was great fun to hear his conversations/interviews and watch him drive.

 Next we did drag racing on the front straight.
 The first time on the drag